Chinese folk art: Paper art

-Known to be very intricate with the use of negative space, jianzhi is used for mostly decorative reasons, appearing on mirrors, lanterns, walls, etc.
+Known to be very intricate with the use of negative space, paper cutting is used for mostly decorative reasons, appearing on mirrors, lanterns, walls, etc.

 In most cities and Chinatowns, paper art will adorn many street corners, business fronts, and inside buildings.

 Performances

 Puppetry

 One of the oldest forms of folk art is puppetry.
 Puppeteers use various kinds of puppets, including marionettes, glove puppets, rod puppets, cloth puppets and wire puppets in performances incorporating folk songs and dances over some dialogues.
 The subject matter is derived mainly from children's stories and fables.